ramilivia/screening-app-customer-react/README.md

 - Knowledge on wiring & using redux w/ hooks
 - Knowledge on sass & good practices
 - Knowledge about Animations
-- Knowledge about scaffolding and good practices
+- Knowledge about scaffolding and general good practices

 ## Notes
 - Responsiveness was out of scope

+## Visual Proof

 ## Installation and running the project